opentok/opentok-reconnection/iOS-sample/README.md

 3. In the `VideoController.m file`, set values for the `kApiKey`, `kSessionId`, and `kToken` constants to your own session ID, token, and API key respectively.

-   Use the API key provided to you when you enrolled in the Automatic Reconnection developer preview.
-   With the API key, you will use one of our server-side SDKs to generate a session ID and token.
-   To learn how, please review the main project [README](../README.md).
+   Your API key must be enrolled in the Automatic Reconnection beta in order to use this feature.
+To enroll an API key for this beta, please review the main project [README](../README.md) for details.

 4. Debug the app on your device or using the Xcode iOS Simulator.